citusdata/citus_docs/performance/scaling_data_ingestion.rst

 To measure data ingest rates with Citus, we use a standard tool called pgbench and provide :ref:`repeatable benchmarking steps <citus_write_throughput_benchmark>`.

 We also used these steps to run pgbench across different Citus Cloud formations on AWS and observed the following ingest rates for transactional INSERT statements.
-For these benchmark results, we used Citus Cloud formations' default configuration, and set pgbench's concurrent thread count to 64 and client count to 256.
+For these benchmark results, we used the default configuration for Citus Cloud formations, and set pgbench's concurrent thread count to 64 and client count to 256.
 We didn't apply any optimizations to improve performance numbers; and you can get higher ingest ratios by tuning your database setup.

 +---------------------+-------------------------+---------------+----------------------+
 | Coordinator Node    | Worker Nodes            | Latency (ms)  | Transactions per sec |